profshanks/profshanks.github.io/_posts/2023-07-18-boat-of-the-year.md

 title: Charting Boat of the Year
 layout: post
 post-image: "../assets/images/BotY/Running_w_Scissors_artistic.JPEG"
-description: Little tweaks matter when telling a story
+description: Small changes can matter a lot when telling a story with data
 tags:
 - data visualization
 - storytelling